Last Updated: January 1, 2022

 Align Keywords with Ad Copy Text

-Adding keywords within your ad copy text helps improve the quality score of your campaign.
-This helps improve metrics such as:
+Adding keywords within your ad copy text helps improve the quality score of your campaign because it helps improve the relevancy of the ad copy.
+Due to this, the user experience improves, leading to an improvement in multiple PPC campaign metrics such as:

 - Number of impressions